icatalud/dart-sdk-wiki-2/Branches-and-releases.md

 ## Getting your changes to dev channel during cherry pick season
 We batch up cherry picks and do pushes a number of times a week.
-If you have a cl that you think should make it to the current release, please file a bug at: https://code.google.com/p/dart/issues/entry?template=Merge%20request%20from%20developer Before filing the merge request, please validate that your cl merges cleanly and that relevant tests passes:
+If you have a cl that you think should make it to the current release, please file a bug at: https://code.google.com/p/dart/issues/entry?template=Merge%20request%20from%20developer Before filing the merge request, please validate that your cl merges cleanly and that relevant tests pass:
 ```
 git new-branch --upstream origin/dev merge_my_awesome
 git cherry-pick #HASH_FROM_MASTER_THAT_NEEDS_CHERRY_PICKING